johnantoni/git-notes/3-way-merge.md

 When you do a git pull --rebase your are updating the commit history with changes from the remote, then applying your local changes on top of those commits.

-* Local will contain the conflicting changes from all the commits leading up to the merge, so will also include changes from the remote.
+* Local will contain the conflicting changes from all the commits leading up to the merge, so will also include any new commits from the remote.
 * Base will contain the original and any non-conflicting changes.
 * Remote will contain the changes you have done locally that conflict with the repositories combined commits.